Compare any two graphics cards:

 Grand Theft Auto V | 1920x1080 | Very High

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically, the GeForce GTX Titan X should be a small bit faster than the Geforce GTX 780 overall. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically speaking, the GeForce GTX Titan X is 17% faster than the Geforce GTX 780 overall, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX Titan X is a little bit (about 16%) faster with regards to anisotropic filtering than the Geforce GTX 780. (explain)
+Texel RateThe GeForce GTX Titan X should be a little bit (approximately 16%) faster with regards to anisotropic filtering than the Geforce GTX 780. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison